Adnanisme/Adnanisme/README.md

 # 👋 Hi, I'm Jibrin Tijjani Isiaka

-💻 Full-Stack Software Engineer | 📊 Data Analyst | 🤖 Aspiring Machine Learning Engineer
+💻 Full-Stack Software Engineer | 📊 Data Analyst
 Building clean, scalable software and extracting insight from data one project at a time.

 ---